Understanding HSK 3.0

 Verbal Communicative Abilities

-Your ability to communicate in Chinese across different topics and situations using 5 skills: Listening, Speaking, Reading, Writing, and Translating (Level 4+ only)
+Your ability to communicate in Chinese across different topics and situations using 5 skills: Listening, Speaking, Reading, Writing, and Translating (introduced at Level 4)

 -